RashidulKarim/Tourmate_Client/README.md

-# TourNate || Your ultimate Tour Partner Client site (https://tourmate-acd90.web.app/)
+# TourMate || Your ultimate Tour Partner Client site (https://tourmate-acd90.web.app/)
 ### Server site: https://salty-waters-70938.herokuapp.com

 This app is create for an touring agency.
 They Offer varieties of Tour Package.
 Those package will display into home page.